This online debate is exclusively organised for European Young Leaders

 2. Refugees and Covid-19: Current and Future Implications

-Professor of Forced Migration and Associate Head of the Social Sciences Division at the University of Oxford and 2020 European Young Leader (EYL40)
+Professor of Forced Migration and International Affairs, University of Oxford and 2020 European Young Leader (EYL40)

 3. Sea rangers: an entrepreneurial approach to climate action